 Drawdio on Veroboard

-Image 1: The track cuts on a 29x5 piece of Veroboard - note the letters on the left and see how they correspond to the diagram beneath the circuit board.
-Also the component layout and how they wire into the tracks on the underside.
-There is also a high res image of the track layouts.
+The upper diagram in the photo below shows the track cuts that you need to made on a 29x5 piece of Veroboard.
+It's an underside view - note the letters on the left and see how they correspond to the diagram beneath the circuit board.
+The lower diagram shows the component layout and how they wire into the tracks on the underside.

-Image 2: The components fitted.
+The components fitted.
 Note that for Q1 I used an 8050 NPN transistor and for Q2 I used a 8550 PNP transistor.
-Special thanks to Dave for picking out the parts I needed.
-There is also a high res image of the fitted components.
+Special thanks to Dave for picking out the parts I needed!

-Image 3: I could not source any copper foil so used the core of some mains cable.
+I could not source any coppy foil so used the core of some mains cable...